Older Adults in Conference

 NYSOFA's Community Assessment Survey

-As part of the Four-Year Plan, NYSOFA recently announced a statewide Community Assessment Survey of Older Adults that has received over 26,000 responses.
+As part of the Four-Year Plan, NYSOFA announced a statewide Community Assessment Survey of Older Adults that has received over 26,000 responses.
 The survey assesses core age-friendly principles, including overall community quality and belonging, availability of information, productive activities, health and wellness, community design and land use, and more.
 The survey results include over 100 data points and provide important background for our Four-Year Plan.
 A sample of some preliminary results is below.

 Overall Health

-• 72% of older adults considered their overall health to be “excellent or good” and 82% considered their overall mental health/emotional wellbeing to be “excellent or good.”
+• 72% of older adults considered their overall physical health to be “excellent or good” and 82% considered their overall mental health/emotional wellbeing to be “excellent or good.”

 Overall Community

-• Respondents answered several questions rating their community, with 78% calling it an “excellent or good” place to life, and 52% calling it an “excellent or good” place to retire.
+• Respondents answered several questions rating their community, with 77% calling it an “excellent or good” place to life, and 50% calling it an “excellent or good” place to retire.

 • 71% of older adults said they are very “likely/somewhat likely” to remain in their community throughout retirement.
 Nearly 70% of older adults have lived in their community for 20 years or more.